 Why Set Goals?
 Why Visualize?

 Knowing how to achieve goals and achieving goals are important in creating a fulfilling life and career.
+Just like a carpenter begins with a very specific design to create beautiful or useful pieces of furniture, to create a life you love, you need to define what is important to you.
 And when you take time to visualize the future, you encourage yourself toward a more compelling and meaningful future.

 More and more companies and individuals are realizing the importance of rehearsing their future.
 Lululemon is just one example of a place that knows that investing time into employee goal-setting will pay off exponentially.
 Workers will become inspired, active participants in their community, forward thinkers and proactive.